 The Quakers Running Club 10K Leagues are a club wide competition, in which runners are put into leagues with people of similar ability over the 10K distance, based on their best performance in a qualifying race over the course of the last year.

-There are a variety of different races spread across the year, and some are linked to the Club Championship.
+There are a variety of different races spread across the year.
 Points are scored on a ‘first past the post’ system, with the first runner scoring the most points, and the winner of each league will be the person with the most points at the end of the year.

 The leagues are organised and managed by Rob Dent (email@example.com)

 2019 10K League Races

 - Kirkbymoorside – 5 May 2019

 - Aycliffe – 16 June 2019